SFDO-Tooling/Snowfakery/docs/extending.md

 Plugins also have access to a dictionary called `self.context.field_vars()` which represents the values that would be available to a formula running in the same context.

-Plugins can return normal Python primitive types, datetime.date, `ObjectRow` or `PluginResult` objects. `ObjectRow` objects represent new output records/objects. `PluginResult` objects expose a namespace that other code can access through dot-notation.
-PluginResults can be initialized with either a dict or an object that exposes the namespace through Python getattr().
+Plugins can return normal Python primitive types, `datetime.date`, `ObjectRow` or `PluginResult` objects. `ObjectRow` objects represent new output records/objects. `PluginResult` objects expose a namespace that other code can access through dot-notation. `PluginResult` instances can be initialized with either a dict or an object that exposes the namespace through Python `getattr()`.

-If your plugin generates some special kind of data value which should be serializable as a primitive type (usually a string), subclass PluginResult and add a `simplify` method to your PluginResult.
+If your plugin generates some special kind of data value which should be serializable as a primitive type (usually a string), subclass `PluginResult` and add a `simplify()` method to your subclass.
 That method should return a Python primitive value.

-In the rare event that a plugin has a function which need its arguments to be passed to it unevaluated, for later (perhaps conditional) evaluation, you can use the `@snowfakery.lazy decorator`.
+In the rare event that a plugin has a function which need its arguments to be passed to it unevaluated, for later (perhaps conditional) evaluation, you can use the `@snowfakery.lazy` decorator.
 Then you can evaluate the arguments with `self.context.evaluate()`.

 For example: